SobhanSah00/RC-questions/readme.md

 - `src/`: Contains the source code for the React application.
   - `components/`: Contains the React components.
-    - `FileExplorer.js`: The main component for displaying folders and files.
+    - `FileExplorer.jsx`: The main component for displaying folders and files.
-  - `App.js`: The main application component.
+  - `App.jsx`: The main application component.
-  - `index.js`: The entry point of the application.
+  - `index.jsx`: The entry point of the application.

 ### Photos